yuzpew2/sosmed-gen/README.md

 ## Rate Limiting

-The `/api/generate` and `/api/transcribe` endpoints are protected by an in-memory token bucket limiter allowing up to **10 requests per minute per IP address**.
-Requests above this threshold return `429 Too Many Requests` and are not forwarded to external services.
+Only POST endpoints such as `/api/generate` and `/api/transcribe` are subject to the server's in-memory token bucket limiter.
+By default each IP may make up to **10 POST requests per minute**; additional POSTs receive `429 Too Many Requests` and are not forwarded to external services.

+GET requests are unrestricted unless you assign them their own bucket.
+For example, you might configure a separate bucket allowing **60 GET requests per minute** so that GET traffic does not consume the POST allocation.

 ## Getting Started